 Open or Enclosed Space

 There is a substantial difference between installing artificial turf in enclosed areas as opposed to open areas.
 When you have an open balcony, the installation process becomes much more difficult.
-One reason is that over time wind may pick up the artificial turf causing the edges to flap, or even worse fly off the balcony or rooftop damaging property or injuring someone below.
-In that case, we have to make sure that we can prevent the artificial turf from flying by either applying weight to the surface or attaching it to the roof.
+Over time wind may pick up the artificial turf causing the edges to flap, or even worse fly off the rooftop damaging property or injuring someone below.
+In this case, we have to make sure that we prevent the artificial turf from uplifting by either applying weight to the surface or attaching it to the roof.
 One option is to attach the artificial turf to the balcony or rooftop by gluing planks on the perimeter and then stapling the turf to those planks.
-Another way to prevent wind damage is to put the weight on it by applying a heavy layer of sand on the turf.
+Another way to prevent wind damage is by applying a heavy layer of sand infill to weigh down the surface.
 However, sand tends to make surfaces warmer and will eliminate the ability to vacuum your artificial grass.

 Magnification on Balconies